dengzhenzhen/Django_Blog/README.md

 - Try to refactoring frontend with frontend framework, for example, Vue
 - Deploy this blog on a linux server with a shell file run.sh
+- Frontend converter used to convert markdown file to html
+- Comment function
+- Tag funtion

 ## 5. Contact information
 E-mail: zhenzhendeng2012@gmail.com